 9. Are there sustainability requirements or guidelines for events hosted at the medical school?
 2 Every event hosted at the medical school must abide by sustainability criteria.
 1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.
 0 There are no sustainability guidelines for medical school events.
+Score explanation: There are no guidelines available.

 10. Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
 2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
 1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
 0 There are no efforts at the medical school to make lab spaces more sustainable.
-Score explanation:
+Score explanation: No evidence of this happening.